risinsharma-da/risinsharma-da/README.md

-👋 Hi, I’m Rishika Sharma
+# 👋 Hi, I’m Rishika Sharma

-I’m an aspiring Data Analyst with a passion for turning raw data into meaningful insights.
-I enjoy working with SQL, Python, Excel, and Power BI to clean, analyze, and visualize data in ways that help businesses make smarter decisions.
+I’m an **aspiring Data Analyst** with a passion for turning raw data into meaningful insights.
+I enjoy working with **SQL, Python, Excel, and Power BI** to clean, analyze, and visualize data in ways that help businesses make smarter decisions.

+---

-🔎 What I Do
+## 🔎 What I Do

-📊 Data Analysis & Visualization – transforming complex datasets into easy-to-understand dashboards.
+- 📊 **Data Analysis & Visualization** – transforming complex datasets into easy-to-understand dashboards.

-🐍 Python for Data – data cleaning, analysis, and automation.
+- 🐍 **Python for Data** – data cleaning, analysis, and automation.

-💾 SQL Queries – writing and optimizing queries to extract actionable insights.
+- 💾 **SQL Queries** – writing and optimizing queries to extract actionable insights.

-📈 Power BI & Excel – building interactive reports and models.
+- 📈 **Power BI & Excel** – building interactive reports and models.

+---

-📂 What You’ll Find Here
+## 📂 What You’ll Find Here

-Practice projects in SQL, Python, and Excel
+- ✅ Practice projects in **SQL, Python, and Excel**

-Dashboards & reports built in Power BI
+- ✅ Dashboards & reports built in **Power BI**

-Case studies on real-world datasets
+- ✅ Case studies on **real-world datasets**

-Notes & resources from my learning journey
+- ✅ Notes & resources from my learning journey

+---

-🚀 My Goals
+## 🚀 My Goals

-I’m eager to apply my skills in real-world projects, collaborate with teams, and grow as a professional Data Analyst.
+I’m eager to:
+- Apply my skills in **real-world projects**
+- Collaborate with **teams**
+- Grow as a professional **Data Analyst**

+---

+⭐ Feel free to check out my projects and connect with me!